 Hampton Inn Chelsea

 While I’m at work the kids stay in the hotel.
-They do not go out in the city without me yet, they are familiar enough, but soon they will be able to.
+They do not go out in the city without me yet, they are familiar enough with NYC and soon they will be able to.
 I squeeze in various things to do in the afternoons and evenings when I am not working.
+Here’s a 4 day NYC itinerary to keep you quite busy and a 3 Day NYC Itinerary with Teens if you are traveling with kids.

 When staying in Chelsea, I like to walk the Highline with them to dinner.
 We get to enjoy awesome views of the city and we do not have to stop and any streets this way.
 There are many fantastic places to eat in Chelsea, including the incredible Chelsea Market.
 At the market, I recommend eating at Los Tacos and skipping Mokbar.
 Wherever you eat inside of Chelsea Market take some time to look around the building.
 It’s a cool Instagrammable space.

 A pub near the Hampton Inn Chelsea with good drinks and a fancy library vibe is the Cropton Ale House.
-They have a pomegranate champagne cocktail that is unbelievably good and the kid meals are large.
+They have a pomegranate champagne cocktail that is unbelievably good and the kid meals are large, perfect for those slightly older tweens.

 Another place I like to take my kids to hang out is Bryant Park.
 During the summer they have an assortment of fun things set up to do and they are all free.
 While my kids play a free game or two out in the grass I can enjoy a glass of wine on the Southwest Porch patio.
 Nearby is a place I like to go if we can catch their happy hour, Calle Dao a Cuban/Chinese fusion restaurant with an affordable happy hour in a cool atmosphere.